-For decades, Americans and Israelis have engaged in a vibrant exchange of information on a variety of health and medicine subjects including pharmaceuticals, food safety, substance abuse and health promotion.
-Binational symposia are held every two years, alternately in Israel and in the United States.
-The topics covered include regionalization of health care; biomedical research; health technology assessment; aging/substance abuse and the contemporary role of primary health care and public health.
+For decades, Americans and Israelis have engaged in a vibrant exchange of information on a variety of health and medicine subjects, including pharmaceuticals, food safety, substance abuse, and health promotion.
+Binational symposia are held every two years, alternating between Israel and the United States.
+The topics covered include regionalization of health care, biomedical research, health technology assessment, aging/substance abuse, and the contemporary role of primary health care and public health.

-Israel is a leader also in the development of medical technology and Israeli researchers have made a number of breakthroughs in a variety of areas of medical research.
+Israel is also a leader in medical technology development, and Israeli researchers have made numerous breakthroughs across a range of medical research areas.
 Israelis also engage in a wide range of joint projects with American researchers in the public, private and nonprofit sectors.

 Some of the problems addressed by the MOU included: